Skills became the npm of agentic AI in eight weeks. This is a survey of that explosion — and what an optimal architecture looks like.

 ProcMEM fires when online Q-value ≤ 0 or a duplicate is detected.
 Binary and immediate — the skill is deleted, not archived.
 Appropriate for skills that were never validated past the experimental stage.[M2]

-Memento-Skills: when U < δ after nmin invocations, the system doesn't delete — it escalates to DiscoverSkill, treating the failure as a signal that the approach is wrong, not just the parameters.
-Redesign, not deletion.
-The maintenance score from AutoRefine: Score = effectiveness × frequency × precision, pruning the bottom 20th percentile at exponentially spaced intervals.[M1]
+Memento: when U < δ after nmin invocations, the system doesn't delete — it escalates to DiscoverSkill, treating low-utility as a signal the skill boundary was wrong.
+Redesign, not deletion.[M1]

 PERFORMANCE-GAP